-As we approach the frosty months in Seattle, the temperature keeps dropping.
-I don’t know about you, but I am ALWAYS worrying about my baby/toddler being warm enough at night.
-Warm winter sleep sacks to the rescue!
+Here in Seattle, the temperature keeps dropping.
+I don’t know about you, but I am ALWAYS worrying about my baby/toddler being warm enough at night (but without overheating!).
+Warm winter sleep sacks to the rescue.

-Below are a few of my favorite winter weight wearable blankets to take you through the fall and chilly cold winter (priced lowest to highest).
+Below are a few of our favorite winter weight wearable blankets to take you from fall through the dead cold of winter and into early spring (priced lowest to highest).
 See also: “regular” wearable blankets, or sleep sacks.